sabudaye/ghostbuster/README.md

 # Ghostbuster

 Set of useful functions to catch leaked processes in runtime.
-Zero dependencies.

 ## Installation